 The Private Kindergarten classroom offers six primary learning areas to enhance each child's skill development across a range of interests.

 Using their imagination in pretend play allows children to develop social-emotional skills as they experiment with different roles.

 Children learn how different things work and fit together, by using a variety of materials to design and construct their own creations.

 Children develop creative, problem-solving, and self-expression skills, as they explore a variety of different art techniques and color concepts.

 Children develop investigative and critical thinking skills, through experimenting and exploring science and math concepts.

 Children develop written communication skills by recognizing and forming letters and words, learning the sounds of words, and making words from sounds.

 Children develop significant literacy skills, including story reasoning, print awareness, and word recognition, as they engage with books.

-Planning, experimenting, and investigating to compare different strengths or different directions of pushes and pulls on an object’s motion.
+Milestone: Planning and conducting an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.

 Recent research has found that kindergarten teachers rank the ability to self-regulate as the most important characteristic necessary for school readiness.